RGPhD/e15/independent-study/README.md

 ## Floats
 + I will start with one of the oldest CSS methodologies, which is float-based grid systems, the website design and mobile front-end design industry's standard (Kramer, 2020).
 + Floats are a CSS positioning property that is often used for wrapping text around images.
-Wrapping text is one of the positive characteristics of a float layout, in addition to floating elements remaining a part of the regular flow of an eLearning course website or webpage.
+Wrapping text is one of the positive characteristics of a float layout.
+In addition, floating elements remain a part of the regular flow of an eLearning course webpage.
 + While floats are still being used for a lot of layout, there are much stronger tools in modern web design for creating layout on webpages.
 Specifically, I refer to CSS Grid (aka ‘grid’) and Flexbox (Coyier, 2019).

 ## Flexbox
 + Flexbox provides a more effective way to code the layout and distribute space among elements in a container, even when their size is constantly changing.
 Flexbox's remarkable alignment and ordering features can “juice up our grid, taking us places that simply weren't possible with floats” (Kramer, 2018).
 + A big advantage of Flexbox besides its CSS aligning features is that it is supported in all modern browsers and most mobile platforms.
 This is of import for eLearning because many online students often switch in between devices.
 + As a brand new full-stack web developer, I have found Flexbox easy to code for parts of my webpages.
-However, it is not as fault tolerant as CSS Grid when trying to code an entire course site page.
+However, it is not as fault tolerant as CSS Grid when trying to code an entire course webpage.

 ## CSS Grid
 + CSS Grid is the most robust layout system in web design.
 A course website author can iterate code to align and nest multiple webpage elements into columns and rows.
 CSS Grid is the newest layout spec available in the latest browsers (Kramer, 2020).